risc0/risc0/groth16_proof/README.md

 The resulting `proof.json` file will be in the chosen `$WORK_DIR`.
 This file can be parsed and decoded into a `risc0_groth16::Seal`.
-Finally, this seal can be embedded within a `InnerReceipt::Compact`.
+Finally, this seal can be embedded within a `InnerReceipt::Groth16`.

 See [`risc0-zkvm/src/host/server/prove/tests.rs`](../risc0/zkvm/src/host/server/prove/tests.rs) for an end-to-end example.